prathimacode-hub/IoT-Spot/.github/readme_template.md

 The main aim of the project you want to achieve.

 ## Purpose

 What's the purpose of this project

+## Components Required

+List out the components used in your project

 ## Short description of package/script